zpainter/iassist/content/conferences/iassist2025/social-program.md

 Please join us for the IASSIST Opening Reception to be held at 6:00-8:45pm on Tuesday June 3 at the Bristol Museum and Art Gallery.

+Getting to Bristol Museum and Art Gallery
+: The Reception will be held at [Bristol Museum and Art Gallery <span class="fas fa-external-link-alt"></span>](https://www.bristolmuseums.org.uk/bristol-museum-and-art-gallery/), an Arts Council England Major Partner Museum with collections on geology, wildlife from the UK and around the globe, European and Eastern art, and Bristol's history.
+The venue is located in Clifton, about a [15 minute walk away <span class="fas fa-external-link-alt"></span>](https://maps.app.goo.gl/x68okWEfczLiHc4j7) from the Conference Venue!

 ## Conference Banquet

 **Thursday June 4 at 6:30pm**